 Like many small rural areas, Campbell County Economic Development Corp. faces challenges and they have succeeded in overcoming these challenges to attain several wins with economic development within their rural communities.
-I had an opportunity to speak with Andrew Van Kuren, executive director for Campbell County Economic Development Corp. and below you will read his responses to the questions I asked.
+I had an opportunity to speak with Andrew Van Kuren, coordinator for Campbell County Economic Development Corp. and below you will read his responses to the questions I asked.

 The New Year brings new hope for people.
 If you are a leader, manager, supervisor, team coordinator, parent or spouse, you have an obligation to keep hope alive in those looking up to you.